jjchavanne/prisma-cloud-learn-labs/labs/pc-automation/API_Basics.md

   ...
 }
 ```

+The data we got back is JSON.

+#### What is JSON?
+JSON (JavaScript Object Notation) is a common format for sending and receiving data through a REST API.

+Now, back to our example.
 If you paste the same API URL (without 'curl ') into a browser window you will get the same results.

-Now try to hit your Prisma Cloud API
+Next, try to hit your Prisma Cloud API
 > **Example:**
 ```
 curl 	https://api.prismacloud.io